sourcefrog/cargo-mutants/README.md

 - **caught** — A test failed with this mutant applied.
 This is a good sign about test coverage.
 You can look in `mutants.out/log` to see which tests failed.

-- **not caught** — No test failed with this mutation applied, which seems to indicate a gap in test coverage.
+- **missed** — No test failed with this mutation applied, which seems to indicate a gap in test coverage.
 Or, it may be that the mutant is undistinguishable from the correct code.
 You may wish to add a better test, or mark that the function should be skipped.

-- **check failed** — `cargo check` failed on the mutated code, probably because the mutation does not typecheck.
+- **unviable** — The attempted mutation doesn't compile.
 This is inconclusive about test coverage and no action is needed, but indicates an opportunity for cargo-mutants to either generate better mutants, or at least not generate unviable mutants.

-- **build failed** — Similarly, but `cargo build` failed.
-This should be rare.
+- **timeout** — The mutation caused the test suite to run for a long time, until it was eventually killed.
+You might want to investigate the cause and potentially mark the function to be skipped.

-By default only "not caught" mutants are printed; others can be shown with the `-v` and `-V` options.
+By default only missed mutants and timeouts are printed because they're the most actionable.
+Others can be shown with the `-v` and `-V` options.

 ### Skipping functions